tom-draper/api-analytics/README.md

 ### Delete Data

 At any time, you can delete all stored data associated with your API key by going to https://my-api-analytics.vercel.app/delete and entering your API key.

-API keys and their associated API request data will eventually be deleted after 1 year of inactivity.
+API keys and their associated API request data are scheduled be deleted after 1 year of inactivity.

 ## Contributions